sPHENIX-Collaboration/Singularity/README.md

 This bring up a shell environment which is identical to sPHENIX RCF.
 Meanwhile, it use your local file system for non-system files, e.g. it directly work on your code or data directories.
 Singularity container also support running in the [command mode or background mode](https://www.sylabs.io/guides/2.5.1/user-guide/quick_start.html#interact-with-images).

 Next, please try [the sPHENIX simulation tutorial](https://github.com/sPHENIX-Collaboration/macros).

+Please discuss on [sPHENIX software email list](https://lists.bnl.gov/mailman/listinfo/sphenix-software-l) and [meeting](https://indico.bnl.gov/categoryDisplay.py?categId=88) regarding any question or suggestion.

 *Note, the container is built for batch computing.
-It could be tricky to bring up 3D-accelerated graphics for Geant4 display, in particular on MAC.*
+It could be tricky to bring up 3D-accelerated graphics for Geant4 display, in particular on MAC.
+Meanwhile, John H. did developped [a note on how to get the graphics working on MAC](https://indico.bnl.gov/event/4046/contributions/25558/attachments/21219/28796/singularity_mac_haggerty_20181217.pdf).*

-Please discuss on [sPHENIX software email list](https://lists.bnl.gov/mailman/listinfo/sphenix-software-l) and [meeting](https://indico.bnl.gov/categoryDisplay.py?categId=88) regarding any question or suggestion.